Ödön Márffy: Success

 By the 1920s, Márffy had become an acknowledged, much sought-after painter, who exhibited regularly.
 He could afford to travel and often went to paint in Germany and Italy, where he also took part regularly at the Venice Biennials.
 He exhibited internationally, including in the United States, Italy, Poland, Vienna, and Nuremberg and Munich in Germany.

 The only member of the Eight to work regularly in Hungary, he had considerable authority in the local scene.
 Most of the other artists had emigrated after the fall of the Hungarian Democratic Republic in 1919.
 Orbán emigrated in 1939, with the rise in anti-Semitism and invasion of Poland.

 In 1924 Márffy became a founding member of the KUT (New Society of Visual Artists), an umbrella of modern endeavours.
-In 1927 Ödön Márffy was elected to the head of the organization, serving for a decade.
+In 1927 Márffy was elected to the head of the organization, serving for a decade.

 Meanwhile, his style grew softer, more accessible, as well as airier and more decorative.
 His canvases long retained the fauvist colours and remnants of the constructivist space structures, and he would return to his earlier vision for the sake of the odd picture or two.
 By the end of the 1920s, he replaced the vibrant colours with a scumbled, misty, more relaxed atmosphere, and the style became smoother, more decorative, more palatable for a middle-class audience.
 The landscapes, garden and seaside scenes, nudes and still lifes he painted between the wars resemble the approach of the École de Paris painters, especially of Moïse Kisling, Jules Pascin, Van Dongen and Raoul Dufy.

 After the Second World War, Márffy was among the first to join the European School, founded on 13 October 1945.
 His painterly style, even his views on art, were distant from the approach of the School's younger painters.
 They were attracted partly to the Surrealists and partly to the abstract artists; in many ways they were connected to the art of Corneille and the Cobra group.

-Ödön Márffy died in the Kútvölgyi Hospital on 3 December 1959, three days after his 81st birthday.
+Márffy died in the Kútvölgyi Hospital on 3 December 1959, three days after his 81st birthday.